 Most commonly, use the Set text or Set value actions with the action parameter bound to a spreadsheet cell containing a formula.
 Use of these actions forces re-evaluation of the formula's result.

-For a list of formulas supported by Player for Windows (and Composer), see this article
+For a list of formulas supported by Player on Windows (and Composer), see this article

-For a list of formulas supported by Player for Kiosks and Player for Tablets, see this article
+For a list of formulas supported by Player on all other supported platforms, see this article

 The following limitations were identified when using the Excel interface asset on Windows PCs.